microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ## Communicating with other services

-When you communicate with another service in the same Kubernetes cluster, for example with an HTTP request, you typically use the hardcoded service name in the URL for the request, but that won't work in some scenarios with Bridge to Kubernetes.
-[This article](kubernetes-env-vars.md) describes how to use the Kubernetes service environment variables to specify the connection URL.
+When you communicate with another service in the same Kubernetes cluster, for example with an HTTP request, you typically use the hardcoded service name in the URL for the request, but that won't work in some scenarios, such as Remote SSH, WSL, and Codespaces.
+[This article](kubernetes-env-vars.md) describes how to use the Kubernetes service environment variables to specify the connection URL for these scenarios.

 ## Troubleshooting